 It’s starting to look a lot like springtime around Freiburg.
 And with the warmer weather, restaurants and cafes are officially using all their outdoor tables.
 The streets are packed with people enjoying these sunny days. : )

 PS – You can find the rest of the ‘Compare and Contrast’ series here.

-Every day (except Sunday), Freiburg has a fabulous open-air market in the Münsterplatz, or the plaza around the Freiburger Münster, our big cathedral.
+Every day (except Sunday), the Freiburg open-air market is in the Münsterplatz, or the plaza around the Freiburger Münster, our big cathedral.

 I looove visiting the market!
 They always have fresh fruits and vegetables….

 But my favorite part of the Freiburg open-air market is the myriad of wurst stands!
 Germany is home to so many different kinds of sausage, and the open-air markets are great places to try some.
 This photo shows one that the owner told me was a Freiburg specialty:

 No two days are ever exactly the same at the market!
 I love the variety, the freshness, and the authentic German experience!